-If a grade of B- or below is earned in a required laboratory course, the student must repeat the course and earn a grade of A or B before registering for any other course.
+If a grade of B- or below is earned in a required laboratory course or in Counseling Theory and Practice, the student must repeat the course and earn a grade of A or B before registering for any other course.
 If any additional grade of B- or below is earned in any other required laboratory course, the student will be dismissed from the program, even if an A or B was earned in the first repeated course.